ylu8888/HistoriaHub/README.md

 **Tech Used: Node.js, Express, MySQL, Bootstrap, HTML, CSS, & deployed to Render**

--Designed quizzes for each historical time period and implemented a points system
+* Designed quizzes for each historical time period and implemented a points system

--Implemented a user login system to allow CRUD operations on the user list & authentication
+* Implemented a user login system to allow CRUD operations on the user list & authentication

--Stored user data in MySQL database to track their quiz/reading progress & suggest improvements
+* Stored user data in MySQL database to track their quiz/reading progress & suggest improvements

 ## **WEBSITE PREVIEW:**